SaltMaker AirBreather

 An open evaporator is a significant capital investment.
 If considering one, you should understand the impacts of vapor plume volatile organic carbons (VOCs) and particulate on air emissions, as well as risks associated with regulations or stakeholder objections.

-• Optional freshwater return, or guaranteed clean water vapor release (our methods are disclosed only to clients)
+SaltMaker AirBreather can be configured for optional freshwater return or guaranteed clean water vapor release.
+These methods are only disclosed to clients.

-• AirBreather requires four times the thermal energy of SaltMaker MultiEffect, so it is most applicable where low-grade, low-cost heat is available.
+However, it requires four times more thermal energy than the SaltMaker MultiEffect, therefore, it may be more suitable for projects where low-grade, low-cost heat is available.

 Photo of a SaltMaker Airbreather contained within an ISO container